-A cover letter is a one-page business letter that expands upon relevant experiences and skills, demonstrates writing skills and clarifies any issues (experience, GPA) that may need to be addressed.
+A cover letter is a one-page business letter that expands upon relevant experiences and skills, demonstrates writing skills, and clarifies any issues (experience, GPA) that need to be addressed.
 It answers two questions: 1) Why are you interested in this job?
 2) Why are you qualified for this job?

 Cover Letter Content

-Consider creating a “letterhead” that matches your resume, setting margins and type to match so you present a packet of information that goes together.
+Consider creating a “letterhead” that matches your resume, setting margins, and typing to check so you present a packet of information that goes together.
 Please note that some people may prefer a traditional business letter format.

 First paragraph should include…

 - The job for which you are applying